“Education is not the filling of a pail, but the lighting of a fire.” – William Butler Yeats

 - Our attitude towards marks and grades needs to be changed.

 - Method of teaching needs a relook.
 Teachers should encourage logical thinking & creativity in students.
 “Tell me and I forget, teach me and I remember, involve me and I learn.”― Benjamin Franklin

-- Exams should be in a way that student’s understanding of the subject can be assessed.
+- Exams should be in a way that a student’s understanding of the subject can be assessed.

 - Students should be exposed to economic and societal problems in the world.

-- Self help books and biographies of successful persons should be a part of the syllabus.
-So that children can mould their personalities and can handle stress well, once they start career.
+- Self-help books and biographies of successful persons should be a part of the syllabus.
+So that children can mould their personalities and can handle stress well, once they start a career.

-- Malnutrition effects child’s ability to learn.
-So, nutritional deficit must be taken care of.
+- Malnutrition affects a child’s ability to learn.
+So, the nutritional deficit must be taken care of.

 - USA is spending 5.4% of its GDP in the education sector, whereas Brazil is spending 5.7% of its GDP.

 - China invests heavily in its students and universities.
 In the Times Higher Education World Reputation Rankings 2016, China could grab nine positions in the top 100 universities list.

 - In South Korea, which has high literacy rates, there is high respect for the teaching profession.